-Priority registration is given to Continuing Students who have completed the matriculation process.
-Matriculation components consist of assessment, orientation, counseling and the completion of a Student Educational Plan (SEP).
-Even if a student is exempt from matriculating, the student may complete any of the components to increase the probability of academic success.
+Even if a student is exempt from these core components, the student may complete any of the components to increase the probability of academic success.

 First-term priority registration includes assessment, orientation, and counseling/advising; continuing priority registration includes the completion of a Student Educational Plan.

 This table reflects a combination of State or Federal mandated groups, priorities that align with the College Mission and the goal of increasing student success and completion.
-Overall, students must have completed orientation, assessment, and have met with a counselor for initial priority and have completed a Student Educational Plan (SEP) for subsequent priority.
+Overall, students must have completed orientation, assessment, and have met with a counselor for initial early registration and have completed a Student Educational Plan (SEP) for subsequent early registration.

-You may be given priority registration status if you complete the following steps:
+You may be given early registration status if you complete the following steps:

-Students can view their priority registration appointments via the web.
+Students can view their early registration appointments via the web.
 See How to Check Your Registration Status for full instructions.

-You may also inquire at your local campus office, or at the Office of Counseling, or at ACCESS Programs at the Ridgecrest / IWV campus.
+You may also inquire at your local campus office, or at the Office of Counseling, or at Access Programs at the Ridgecrest / IWV campus.
 You may register at the time shown or anytime thereafter that the system is available.
 Your registration will not be accepted prior to the scheduled time.
-Priority registration notification will not be mailed.
+Early registration notification will not be mailed.

-All courses are closed for enrollment after the first course meeting.
+All courses are closed for enrollment after the first week of class.
 Late adds are granted for extenuating circumstance only.
 Examples of verifiable extenuating circumstances may be: accidents, illness, death of an immediate family member, or other circumstances beyond the control of the student.
-A late add petition must be signed by the student, instructor, and the Vice President of Academic Affairs.
+A late add petition must be signed by the student, instructor, and the Vice President of Instruction.
 Documentation of extenuating circumstance will be required.